Two dead in Virginia Tech University shooting

 The school, formally known as Virginia Polytechnic Institute and State University, was criticized for its slow response to the 2007 incident and has since put a campus-wide alert system in place.

-Final exams set to begin on Friday for the fall semester were postponed.

-Elizabeth Sullivan, a sophomore, said about 200 students were sent to the second floor of the Squires Student Center from the ground floor about an hour after the shooting.
+Student Elizabeth Sullivan said about 200 students were sent to the second floor of the Squires Student Center from the ground floor about an hour after the shooting.

-Shortly after that, a SWAT team arrived to pat down each student and check every bag in the building.
+Shortly afterward, a SWAT team arrived to pat down each student and check every bag in the building.

 "I was pretty nervous at first.
 I didn't really know what was going on," Sullivan told a local NBC television station.